On 3-manifolds that are boundaries of exotic 4-manifolds: Contact structures, Weinstein cobordisms, and open books

 \section{Contact structures, Weinstein cobordisms, and open books}

-We assume the reader is familiar with basic results concerning contact and symplectic geometry and open book decompositions as can be found in \cite{Etnyre06}, but we briefly recall some of this to establish notation and for the convenience of the reader.
+We assume the reader is familiar with basic results concerning contact and symplectic geometry, convexity and concavity of symplectic manifolds with boundary, and open book decompositions as can be found in \cite{Etnyre06}, but we briefly recall some of this to establish notation and for the convenience of the reader.

 We begin by recalling that a Legendrian knot $L$ in a contact manifold $(Y,\xi)$ has a standard neighborhood $N$ and a framing $fr_\xi$ given by the contact planes.
 If $L$ is null-homologous then $fr_\xi$ relative to the Seifert framing is the Thurston-Bennequin invariant of $L$.
 If one does $fr_\xi-1$ surgery on $L$ by removing $N$ and gluing back a solid torus so as to affect the desired surgery, then there is a unique way to extend $\xi|_{Y-N}$ over the surgery torus so that it is tight on the surgery torus.
 The resulting contact manifold is said to be obtained from $(Y,\xi)$ by Legendrian surgery on $L$.